cloudcell/pxWorks-MVP/README.md

 Git repository: https://github.com/cloudcell/pxworks-mvp

-pxWorks developers can also be found on the IRC channel #pxworks, on the Freenode network (irc.freenode.net), and in the Telegram channel [pxWorks](https://t.me/joinchat/CDhV7x2V7GXbg1uel_zjvw).
+pxWorks support can also be found on the IRC channel #pxworks, on the Freenode network (irc.freenode.net), and in the Telegram channel [pxWorks](https://t.me/joinchat/CDhV7x2V7GXbg1uel_zjvw).

 ## Contributing